bburns/PyVoyager/README.md

 Parameters
 ----------------------------------------

-All configuration settings are stored in `config.py` - the goal is for the same set of parameters to work across all datasets and avoid adding more specification files, though it might be necessary to specify some parameters per volume.
+All configuration settings are stored in `config.py` - the goal is for the same set of parameters to work across all datasets as much as possible.

-There are 12 parameters that control the centering and stabilization routines -

-    blobThreshold = 4
-    blobAreaCutoff = 30*30

-    cannyUpperThreshold = 60

-    houghParameterSpace = 1
-    houghAccumulatorThreshold = 200
-    houghMinRadius = 1
-    houghMaxRadius = 2

-    stabilizeMaxRadiusDifference = 20
-    stabilizeMaxDeltaPosition = 18
-    stabilizeECCIterations = 5000
-    stabilizeECCTerminationEpsilon = 1e-10
-    stabilizeNTimesFixedFrameUsed = 10

 How it works